julzaza/wildwitchherbs/_posts/2025-07-12-fertility-herbs.md

 ---

-Ever tried the  [Menstrual Blood Offering - Fertility Magic?](/fertility-rituals-menstrual-magic/) Do it correctly, in sync with the White and Red Moon cycles.
+Ever tried the  [Menstrual Blood Offering - Fertility Magic?](/fertility-rituals-menstrual-magic/) This post explains how to do it correctly, in sync with the White and Red Moon cycles.

 ## Final Thoughts